 No, buying property doesn’t grant residency or citizenship in the UK

 Is it possible for EU citizens to purchase property in the UK after Brexit?

-As an EU citizen, you can still buy property in the UK.
+As an EU citizen, you might be asking yourself how to buy property in London.
+The good news is you can still buy property in the UK.
 All non-UK residents are subject to the same rules.

 Can I buy a rental property in London as a non-resident?

 Yes, you can but you’ll still be subject to paying income taxes under the non-resident landlord scheme.

 Is buying property in London a good investment?